otterize/network-mapper/README.md

 ## About
 The Otterize network mapper creates a map of in-cluster traffic by capturing DNS traffic and inspecting active connections, then resolving the IP addresses participating in connections to the pods, and crawling up the ownership of the pod until it reaches the root object.
 See [Service name resolution](#Service_name_resolution) to learn more.

-You can then use the CLI to list the traffic by client, or export it as JSON or ClientIntents Kubernetes resources (YAML).
+You can then use the [Otterize CLI](https://github.com/otterize/otterize-cli) to list the traffic by client, or export it as JSON or ClientIntents Kubernetes resources (YAML).
 ClientIntents can be consumed by the [intents operator](https://github.com/otterize/intents-operator) to apply network policies or Kafka ACLs to your cluster, and achieve zero trust.

 Example output from the [quick tutorial](https://docs.otterize.com/quick-tutorials/k8s-network-mapper):
 ```bash